-- At Set Point + Bandwidth 1 + Stage 2 Offset + Bandwidth 2 + Diff.
-3: stage 4 fans return to a stop; - At Set Point + Bandwidth 1 + Stage 2 Offset + Bandwidth 2: stage 3 fans return to a stop; stage 2 fans start decreasing in speed as the temperature decreases. - At Set Point + Bandwidth 1 + Stage 2 Offset 0.3° F: stage 2 fans return to a stop. - At Set Point + Bandwidth 1: Stage 1 fans start decreasing in speed as the temperature decreases.

-- At Set Point: Stage 1 fans reach minimum speed. - Below the Set Point: stage 1 fans stop operating continuously and operate according to the minimum ventilation cycle at minimum speed.
+- At Set Point + Bandwidth 1 + Stage 2 Offset + Bandwidth 2 + Differential 3: stage 4 fans return to a stop. - At Set Point + Bandwidth 1 + Stage 2 Offset + Bandwidth 2: stage 3 fans return to a stop; stage 2 fans start decreasing in speed as the temperature decreases. - At Set Point + Bandwidth 1 + Stage 2 Offset 0.3° F: Stage 2 fans return to a stop. - At Set Point + Bandwidth 1: Stage 1 fans start decreasing in speed as the temperature decreases. - At Set Point: Stage 1 fans reach minimum speed. - Below the Set Point: Stage 1 fans stop operating continuously and operate according to the minimum ventilation cycle at minimum speed.

-USING A FIX HYSTERESIS ON VENTILATION STAGES 3-4:
+USING A FIX HYSTERESIS ON VENTILATION STAGES:

-This function allows deactivating stages 3 and 4 when the room temperature decreases of 2° F (1.1°C) below their respective differential.
-Set the internal switch #7 to ON to activate this function.
+This function allows deactivating On/Off fan stages when the temperature decreases $2^{\circ}F(1.1^{\circ}C)$ below a stage's differential.
+Set the internal switch #10 to ON to activate this function.